The Animals of Farthing Wood (TV series): Merchandise

 The characters were also released in twin packs and later in the run, Hornby produced compatible play-scenes.
 Early in the run, almost simultaneous with the first series being shown in the UK, they released plush toys of Badger, Fox and Mole.
-Although these were rare finds in toyshops, they were the subject of a running promotion in 'Farthing Wood Friends', enabling readers to win them.
+Although these were rare finds in toyshops, they were the subject of a running promotion in Farthing Wood Friends, enabling readers to win them.

 Despite the show being very popular, the series did not see any form of DVD release until 2009, with the episodes on VHS hard to find up to then (in particular the last two collections).
 However, there had been an increase in unofficial DVDs available on eBay.

 Series 1 came out in France in February 2009.

-Series 1 was released in Germany on 25 September 2009, Series 2 was released in Germany on 27 May 2011, and Series 3 was released in Germany on 24 February 2012.
+In Germany, Series 1 was released on 25 September 2009, Series 2 on 27 May 2011, and Series 3 on 24 February 2012.
 The German DVD releases offer both English and German audio options.